Generate MCP servers from OpenAPI documents

 What’s generated

-The MCP server code will live in a new folder generated in the SDK under src/mcp-server:
+The MCP server code will be generated in a new src/mcp-server folder in the SDK:

 bluesky-ts/src/mcp-server